vorp-git/Bank/README.md

-# NOTICE: Bank is still under development and should not be used as of now.
+# NOTICE: Bank is still under development, changes are expected.

 # Bank